-Note that these devices will be collected at the end of the school year or when we return, whichever is first.
-As a reminder these are school issued devices and only to be used for completing school assignments and communications.
+Note that these devices will be collected at the end of each school year.
+As a reminder, these are school-issued devices and are only to be used for completing school assignments and communications.
 All Chromebooks use GoGuardian software to monitor and filter the students' activity on the device.
-Our goal is to provide a safe and user friendly experience.
+Our goal is to provide a safe and user-friendly experience.

-Parents and guardians must must sign the Chromebook/Tablet agreement before Chromebooks can be issued to their child.
+Parents/Guardians must must sign the annual Chromebook/Tablet agreement before Chromebooks can be issued to their child.
 This policy outlines procedures and policies for families to protect the Chromebooks and Tablet investment for the district.
 Access to the Griswold District Technology resources is a privilege and not a right.
-Each employee, student and/or parent will be required to follow the District Acceptable Use Policy
+Each employee, student and/or parent will be required to follow the District Acceptable Use Policy.

 Griswold Public Schools will not be liable for them.

-Griswold Public School District views the use of electronic resources as central to the delivery of its educational program and expects that all students will use electronic resources as an essential part of their learning experiences.
-It is the policy of the Griswold School District to maintain an environment that promotes ethical and responsible conduct in all electronic resource activities.
+The Griswold Public School district views the use of electronic resources as central to the delivery of its educational program and expects that all students will use electronic resources as an essential part of their learning experiences.
+It is the policy of the Griswold School district to maintain an environment that promotes ethical and responsible conduct in all electronic resource activities.

-- All use of technology must comply with the District Policy as well as the Acceptable Use Policy.
+- All use of technology must comply with the Acceptable Use Policy.

 - Student in whose name a Chromebook is issued will be responsible at all times for its appropriate use.

 - All use of the Internet must comply with district guidelines.
 Log files are maintained on each Chromebook with a detailed history of all sites accessed.
 These files may be reviewed periodically.